 Start your Saturday mornings right with a perfectly cooked omelet and a serving of this hearty sausage potato hash.

-This sausage potato hash is incredibly versatile, so don’t limit yourself – go crazy and swap the sausage out for chorizo and use sweet potatoes for a delicious twist on the original.
+And the great thing about this hash is it’s incredibly versatile, so don’t limit yourself – switch it up and swap the sausage out for chorizo or use sweet potatoes for a delicious twist on the original.

 Bacon fried rice

 What happens when you pair crispy bacon bits with egg-fried rice?
 Perfection.
 Not only do they add a delectable crunch, but they also bring a smoky, savory twist that elevates your homemade egg-fried rice to the next level.